liakoyras/thesis-phishing-email-detection/README.md

 - `Text Dataset Cleanup.ipynb` Some rudimentary processing (like removing empty rows) and creation of two datasets with 1:1 and 1:10 phishing to legitimate ratios.
 - `Text Data Preprocessing.ipynb` Conversion of the email strings to lemmatized lists of words.
+- `Text Feature Extraction and Feature Selection.ipynb` Vectorization of the text features.
+- `Text Data Classification.ipynb` Algorithm training, predictions and evaluation metrics.

-The files `raw_utils.py` and `preprocessing.py` contain utility functions that are being used inside the notebooks.
+The python files (`raw_utils.py`, `preprocessing.py`, `features.py` and `machine_learning.py`) contain utility functions that are being used inside the notebooks.